ory/sdk/clients/client/go/docs/NormalizedProjectRevisionThirdPartyProvider.md

 NewNormalizedProjectRevisionThirdPartyProviderWithDefaults instantiates a new NormalizedProjectRevisionThirdPartyProvider object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccountLinkingMode

+`func (o *NormalizedProjectRevisionThirdPartyProvider) GetAccountLinkingMode() string`

+GetAccountLinkingMode returns the AccountLinkingMode field if non-nil, zero value otherwise.

+### GetAccountLinkingModeOk

+`func (o *NormalizedProjectRevisionThirdPartyProvider) GetAccountLinkingModeOk() (*string, bool)`

+GetAccountLinkingModeOk returns a tuple with the AccountLinkingMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountLinkingMode

+`func (o *NormalizedProjectRevisionThirdPartyProvider) SetAccountLinkingMode(v string)`

+SetAccountLinkingMode sets AccountLinkingMode field to given value.

+### HasAccountLinkingMode

+`func (o *NormalizedProjectRevisionThirdPartyProvider) HasAccountLinkingMode() bool`

+HasAccountLinkingMode returns a boolean if a field has been set.

 ### GetAdditionalIdTokenAudiences